-60.811G Medicine in Contemporary Australia S2 2CCH
+53.572G Medicine in Contemporary Australia S2 2CCH

 Medicine as a social, cultural and political institution reproduced in Australia from its British antecedent.
 The development of contemporary arrangements to care for the sick and disabled and the multiple implications of these arrangements.
-Topics include: the division of labour and its selected hierarchy of authority and influence; the politics of health care; health bureaucracies; corporate infiltration of health bureaucracies; corporate infiltration of health believes; the condition of the people.
+Topics include: the division of labour and its selected hierarchy of authority and influence; the politics of health care; health bureaucracies; corporate infiltration of health bureaucracies; corporate infiltration of health services; medical ethics; the condition of the people.